 Review | Selection Process

 The ASGP office evaluates the eligibility of all applications received.
-Qualified applications will be reviewed by the individual institutions that make recommendations for funding to the ASGP Director based on the quality of the applications as reflected in the review criteria.
+Qualified applications will be reviewed by a state-wide committee that makes recommendations for funding to the ASGP Director based on the quality of the applications as reflected in the review criteria.
 The final award decision will be at the discretion of the ASGP Director.
 Preference may be given to women and individuals from under-represented groups.

 Applications are ranked based on the following criteria: